code08-ind/code08-ind/README.md

 - 👯 I’m looking to collaborate on Web Development Projects.
 - 🤔 I’m looking for help with Any Web Dev Projects In FrontEnd And BackEnd Both.
 - 💬 Ask me about Web Development And Programming.
+- :briefcase: You Can View My Portfolio At : https://code08-ind.github.io/Portfolio_08/
-- 📫 How to reach me: Links Are Given Above.
+- 📫 How to reach me : Links Are Given Above.
-- 😄 Pronouns: Energetic, Passionate, Sincere.
+- 😄 Adjectives : Energetic, Passionate, Sincere.
+- 🤔 Pronouns : He, Him, His
-- ⚡ Fun fact: No One Can Stop Me From Eating Biryani But I Am Trying To Reduce Eating It.
+- ⚡ Fun fact : No One Can Stop Me From Eating Biryani But I Am Trying To Reduce Eating It.

 <h2>:hammer_and_wrench: Technologies And Tools Used</h2>